One of the more onerous chores in gardening is weeding. But there are tricks to make it less so.

 Hoeing is good only when weeds are less than an inch tall or wide.
 Pull all other weeds, using one of the above weeders to uproot them or slice them off.

-7. Weed in the fall.
+7. Weed in the late summer and fall.

 But summon what gardening energy you have left to keep up with the weeding.
 One study showed that fall weeding reduced overall weeding the following year by 75 percent!
 Which sort of makes sense.
 Late summer and early fall is when many weeds are going to seed.

-Please do not use text, photos, or illustrations on this web page, web site, or newsletter without express permission from The Iowa Gardener.
-Many materials are copyrighted and reuse is violation of that copyright.
-Click here to request permission to use.
-Thank you!
+Please do not use content from this site without express permission from The Iowa Gardener.
+Click here to request permission.